artnoisenik/machinelee/docs/fundamentals/basic-concepts.md

 ## Ethical Considerations
 As AI becomes more prevalent, ethical considerations are increasingly important.
 This includes issues like privacy, security, and the potential impact on jobs.
 The [Future of Life Institute](https://futureoflife.org/) discusses these topics in depth.

-## Conclusion
-The basic principles of AI are foundational to understanding how these technologies are transforming our world.
-As AI continues to evolve, it will play an increasingly significant role in our daily lives, making an understanding of its principles essential for anyone interested in the future of technology.